tlswg/tls13-spec/draft-ietf-tls-tls13.md

   by a close_notify.
 This message is generally a warning.

 no_renegotiation
-  Sent by the client in response to a ServerHello or by the server in response to a ClientHello after initial handshaking.
+  Sent by the client in response to a HelloRequest or by the server in response to a ClientHello after initial handshaking.
 Versions of TLS prior to TLS 1.3 supported renegotiation of a previously established connection; TLS 1.3 removes this feature.
 This